-Your website is a direct representation of your company, its product or services, and even the personality of your company.
+Can your website design hurt your brand?
+Yes.
+Bad design can have a devastating effect on your overall marketing and branding.
+Your website is a direct representation of your company and the design can help or hurt your brand, product or services, and even the personality of your company.
 With your website being the first impression you make to online visitors, it plays a crucial role in the performance and success of your business.
-That said, you need to ensure that your brand can be found and drive online visitors to your site.
+That said, you need to ensure that your brand can be found and drive online visitors to your site but still create trust through branding.

 We are constantly making small tweaks to our site to see if one metric plays out and increases interaction over another layout or if it’s the reverse.
 These numbers play an important part when we redesign certain sections of our site and it’s important for you to work on your site as well.

-Just like you, as an individual, your company has a personality and your website has to reflect that.
-This personality can help create trust and loyalty with its user, it can also give them a reason to buy from you so they can support their favorite brands.
+Just as you have your own personality that shows your likes, dislikes, interests, and overall expression of yourself, your company has a personality as well and your website has to reflect that.
+Having a strong and consistent personality can help create trust and loyalty with its users, it encourages community growth around the brand, and it can also give them a reason to buy from you so they can support their favorite brands.
+It will greatly help your company by building up a trustworthy website that people enjoy following and hearing from regularly.

-Developing Consistency Between Your On and Offline Image
+Developing Consistency Between Your On and Offline Company Image

 Visitors who are prospective clients heavily depend on both the aesthetics and usability of your website.
-Though many users may stumble upon your website, there is a good chance that they are here because of a brochure, flyer, YouTube video, tweet, or other marketing strategies you’ve employed.
+Though many users may stumble upon your website, there is a good chance that they are here because of a brochure, flyer, YouTube video, tweet, or other another marketing strategy you’ve employed.

 It’s important that when they move from one media source to another, everything matches, or better said, is branded consistently.
 If your colors, fonts, mood, or any other aspect doesn’t match, they may feel that they are in the wrong spot, or their trustworthiness in your brand may suffer.